elunna/recipes/sides_and_appetizers/steamed garlic green beans.md

 Since microwave times can vary between brands, you may want to begin checking the beans after five minutes to ensure they don't overcook.

 ## Notes

-This simple, three-ingredient side dish is ready in under 15 minutes.
+This simple, 3-ingredient side dish is ready in under 15 minutes.

 Steaming green beans in the microwave results in crisp-tender beans bathed in a simple garlic-butter sauce, and takes under 15 minutes from start to finish.
 To make this recipe, you'll combine trimmed green beans with a bit of water, some butter, and a smashed garlic clove in a covered, microwave-safe container.
 After six to seven minutes in the microwave, the beans will be bright green and just tender enough without being mushy.
 The garlic and butter adds a touch of richness and flavor, and all that's needed is a pinch of salt to finish things off.